 Probate is legal process that gives recognition will; it typically takes place in probate court, upon demise of person and directs transfer or distribution of his / her estate to heirs or beneficiaries.
 The legal proceeding of probate include:

 - An executor of a will (identified as such in the will by decedent) files formal petition with probate court and gives formal notice to heirs and beneficiaries

 - Proving in court that a deceased person’s will is valid (usually a routine matter)

 - Identifying and inventorying the deceased person’s property

 - Having the property appraised

 - Liquidating debts and paying taxes

-- Distributing the remaining property as the will / bequest (or a state law, in the absence of the will) directs.
+- Distributing the remaining property as will / bequest (or state law, in absence of will) directs.

 The former (Probate Administration) typically includes, but not limited, to filing all necessary court and tax forms, transferring legal titles/deeds to intended recipients, settlement of all outstanding liabilities and final expenses of the deceased, and remote assistance to out-of-state beneficiaries.
 Frequently, our clients seek our assistance with transferring estate and assets into a trust.

 The latter (Probate and Trust Litigation) is associated with disputes between interested parties that may arise during the process of estate and assets division or concerns regarding validity of will.
 In this realm, we provide advocacy concerning inheritance rights, creditor claims, decisions of executor or trustee, and other related matters.
 If required, our professional may even conduct an independent investigation to assure that the decedent exercised sound judgment, was fully capable to draft the will, and void of external influence that could potentially alter his or her decision.